-2.4.7.
+2.5.7.
 Property Risk

-- 2.4.7.1 Property risk is caused by the sensitivity of assets, liabilities and financial investments to fluctuations in the level or volatility of the market prices of property. - 2.4.7.2 The investments that should be treated as property, hence, be considered in the property scenario are: - Land, buildings and immovable property rights; - Property investment for the insurer's own use. - 2.4.7.3 All other 'property-type' investments should be treated as equity, hence, be considered in the equity scenario instead.
-Examples of such investments include:
+- 2.5.7.1 Property risk is caused by the sensitivity of assets, liabilities and financial investments to fluctuations in the level or volatility of the market prices of property. - 2.5.7.2 The investments that should be treated as property, hence, be considered in the property scenario are: - Land, buildings and immovable property rights; - Property investment for the insurer's own use. - 2.5.7.3 All other 'property-type' investments should be treated as equity, hence, be considered in the equity scenario instead.
+Examples of such investments include: - Investments in companies engaged in real estate management, facility management or real estate administration; - Investments in companies engaged in real estate project development or similar activities;

-- Investments in companies engaged in real estate management, facility management or real estate administration; - Investments in companies engaged in real estate project development or similar activities; - Investments in companies which took out loans from institutions outside the scope of the insurance group in order to leverage their investments in properties.
+• Investments in companies which took out loans from institutions outside the scope of the insurance group in order to leverage their investments in properties.

-2.4.7.4 The capital requirement relating to property risk is calculated as follows:

-$Market{property} = \max(0; \Delta BOF | PropertyShock)$
+2.5.7.4 The capital requirement relating to property risk is calculated as follows: $Market{property} = \max(0; \Delta BOF | PropertyShock)$

-- ΔBOF is the change in the value of basic own funds, this does not include changes in the risk margin. - PropertyShock is the instantaneous permanent decrease in the value of all property investments (as detailed above) by 12%: - 2.4.7.5 The property shock scenario should take into account all of the insurer's individual direct and indirect exposures to property prices as well as their specific investment policy including e.g. hedging arrangements, gearing etc.
+- ΔBOF is the change in the value of basic own funds, this does not include changes in the risk margin. - 2.5.7.5 PropertyShock is the instantaneous permanent decrease in the value of all property investments (as detailed above) by 25%.
+The property shock scenario should take into account all of the insurer's individual direct and indirect exposures to property prices as well as their specific investment policy including e.g. hedging arrangements, gearing etc.

-2.4.8.
+2.5.8.
 Currency Risk

-- 2.4.8.1 Currency risk is caused by the sensitivity of assets, liabilities and financial investments to fluctuations in the level or volatility of currency exchange rates. - 2.4.8.2 Insurers may be exposed to currency risk arising from various sources, including their investment portfolios, as well as assets, liabilities and investments in related entities.
-The design of the currency risk shock scenario is intended to take into account currency risk for an insurer arising from all possible sources. - 2.4.8.3 The local currency is the currency in which the insurer prepares its financial statements.
+- 2.5.8.1 Currency risk is caused by the sensitivity of assets, liabilities and financial investments to fluctuations in the level or volatility of currency exchange rates. - 2.5.8.2 Insurers may be exposed to currency risk arising from various sources, including their investment portfolios, as well as assets, liabilities and investments in related entities.
+The design of the currency risk shock scenario is intended to take into account currency risk for an insurer arising from all possible sources. - 2.5.8.3 The local currency is the currency in which the insurer prepares its financial statements.
+For this technical specification it is assumed that the local currency is Great British Pounds (see 2.5.8.10 for what to do if this is not the case).
 All other currencies are referred to as foreign currencies.
-A foreign currency is relevant for the scenario calculations if the amount of basic own funds depends on the exchange rate between the foreign currency and the local currency. - 2.4.8.4 Note that for each relevant foreign currency, the currency position should include any investment in foreign instruments where the currency risk is not hedged.
-This is because the shocks for interest rate, equity, spread and property risks have not been designed to incorporate currency risk. - 2.4.8.5 Investments in Type 1 and Type 2 equities which are listed in stock exchanges operating with different currencies should be assumed to be sensitive to the currency of their main listing.
+A foreign currency is relevant for the scenario calculations if the amount of basic own funds depends on the exchange rate between the foreign currency and the local currency. - 2.5.8.4 Note that for each relevant foreign currency, the currency position should include any investment in foreign instruments where the currency risk is not hedged.
+This is because the shocks for interest rate, equity, spread and property risks have not been designed to incorporate currency risk. - 2.5.8.5 Investments in Type 1 and Type 2 equities which are listed in stock exchanges operating with different currencies should be assumed to be sensitive to the currency of their main listing.
 Type 2 equities which are non-listed shall be assumed to be sensitive to the currency of the country in which the issuer has its main operations.
 Immovable property should be assumed to be sensitive to the currency of the country in which it is located.

-2.4.8.6 The capital requirement relating to currency risk for each currency C is calculated as the higher result of two pre-defined scenarios:
+2.5.8.6 The capital requirement relating to currency risk for each currency C is calculated as the higher result of two pre-defined scenarios:

-$Market{fx,C}^{Up} = \max(0; \Delta BOF | FXUpwardShock)$ $Market{fx,C}^{Down} = \max(0; \Delta BOF | FXDownwardShock)$
+$$Market{fx,c}^{Up} = \max(0; \Delta BOF | FXUpwardShock)$$ $$Market{fx,c}^{Down} = \max(0; \Delta BOF | FXDownwardShock)$$